-The 2007 Towson University graduate had a distinguished playing career before entering the coaching profession.
-As a player, Witzel was a three-time All-CAA honoree and a member of the IWLCA All-Mid Atlantic Region Second Team.
-During numerous points in her career, Witzel led the nation in goals per game and the CAA in total scoring.
+As a player at Towson, Witzel was a three-time All-Colonial Athletic Conference honoree and earned a spot on the Intercollegiate Women's Lacrosse Coaches Association All-Mid-Atlantic Region Second Team.
+At points in her career, Witzel led the nation in goals per game and the Colonial in scoring.

-She entered the record books at Towson, finishing with 208 career goals, tying her for most goals by a player in program history.
-She is fourth with 255 career points and her 71 goals as a sophomore ranks first on the single-season record list.
-To cap off what was an already impressive playing career, Witzel was named Towson University's Female Athlete of the Year following her senior campaign.
+She left her name in the record books at Towson, finishing with 208 career goals, tied for most in program history.
+She was fourth with 255 career points and her 71 goals as a sophomore marked a single-season school record.
+To cap her career, Witzel was named Towson's Female Athlete of the Year following her senior campaign.

-A native of Pottstown, Pa., Witzel attended Pottstown High School, the same high school as Oliver, and holds a Bachelor's degree from Towson in sports psychology.
+A native of Pottstown, Pa., Witzel attended Pottstown High School, the same high school as head coach Gina Oliver.
+She graduated from Towson in 2007 with a degree in sports psychology.